-Electronic access control is a system of granting or refusing access to a building or part of a building or external perimeter via credential.
-The Remsdaq Integrated Security division are experts in access control and our systems are the most efficient and convenient way to secure a building and its assets.
+Electronic door controllers solution grant or refuse entry to a building or part of a building or external perimeter using a credential.
+The Remsdaq Integrated Security division are experts in access control and our products are the most efficient and convenient way to secure a building and its assets.

-OSDP stands for Open Supervised Device Protocol (OSDP) and is an access control communications standard developed by the Security Industry Association (SIA).
-OSDP readers communication with OSDP enabled access door controllers using a level of encryption preferred by some organisations including financial institutions.
+OSDP stands for Open Supervised Device Protocol (OSDP) and is an access management communications standard developed by the Security Industry Association (SIA).
+OSDP card readers communication with OSDP enabled door control panels using a level of encryption preferred by some organisations including financial institutions.

-Where OSDP is not specified, access solutions will typically use Wiegand communications between the readers and access door controllers.
+Where OSDP is not specified, security management solutions will typically use Wiegand communications between the readers and door controllers.

 Originally developed for the HVAC (heating, ventilation and air conditioning) industry, having a BACnet enabled door controllers allows energy managers to track population and movement within a building.
 This information can be tied back to data from the sensors monitoring lighting and the HVAC system in order to optimise energy usage and provide a more productive environment for the building users and visitors.

-The Entro series of access control systems is designed for a wide range of buildings, businesses and organisations from small to medium to large that need to protect their users and visitors and prevent theft.
-Rather than relying on simply locks and keys, electronic access control is uses to approve or deny entry through any controlled day, whether in working hours or outside working hours.
+The Entro series of security solutions is designed for a wide range of buildings, businesses and organisations from small to medium to large that need to protect their users and visitors and prevent theft.
+Rather than relying on simply locks and keys, electronic access management is uses to approve or deny entry through any controlled day, whether in working hours or outside working hours.

 The credential can be in the form of a card to be read, key fob tag, mobile phone app or biometric reader.
 The credentials can be indefinite or time limited, amended and cancelled using the EntroWatch software package and EntroPad desktop reader.

-Remsdaq supplies access control kits including door controllers, card reader devices and software solutions that can be used for applications ranging from a single building to enterprise-wide projects with multiple buildings across a campus or a range of campus sites.
+Remsdaq supplies management kits including door controllers, card reader devices and software solutions that can be used for applications ranging from a single building to enterprise-wide projects with multiple buildings across a campus or a range of campus sites.

-Each Remsdaq access control solution is a self-contained ‘eco-system’ that includes access control management software, door controllers and card readers.
+Each Remsdaq solution is a self-contained ‘eco-system’ that includes management software, door controllers and card readers.
 Integration options allow the use of third-party hardware and software solutions including HIKVision CCTV, Invixium and IECO biometric readers, OSDP readers and Salto wireless locks.

-Remsdaq access door controllers use the BACnet interface defined by ASHRAE, ANSI and ISO1648405.
-Using a smart building interface, access and population information from Remsdaq door controllers or credential movement databases can be used to improve overall building performance, reduce energy usage and contribute towards a more productive environment for building occupants.
+Remsdaq access control devices use the BACnet interface defined by ASHRAE, ANSI and ISO1648405.
+Using a smart building interface, population information from Remsdaq door controllers or credential movement databases can be used to improve overall building performance, reduce energy usage and contribute towards a more productive environment for building occupants.

-Remsdaq supplies two access control management systems: the Entro and StarNet series.
+Remsdaq supplies two access controller systems: the Entro and StarNet series.
 Each system has its own software and hardware products and can be used with a selection of readers.

-Remsdaq Entro and StarNet access control devices can be found around the world protecting a wide range of buildings.
+Remsdaq Entro and StarNet door control devices can be found around the world protecting a wide range of buildings.

 Typical installations include schools, colleges and universities, commercial buildings, hospitals and medical centres, industrial manufacturing sites, retail outlets and shops, hotels, restaurants, clubs and leisure centres, banks and financial institutions, server rooms and data centres as well as military, prison and secure government facilities.

 CPNI is the UK government authority providing protective security advice to businesses and organisations involved in national infrastructure.
-Remsdaq supplies CPNI approved versions of its access control systems for government high security projects.
+Remsdaq supplies CPNI approved versions of its secure access solutions for government high security projects.

 Remsdaq access control systems can also be integrated with the Sabre PIDS.
-This fibre-optic based perimeter intrusion detection system can generate alarms within the Remsdaq access control software for tamper, cut or climb intrusions, allowing CCTV operators to locate ‘break-in’ or ‘break-out’ activities along a fence installation.
+This fibre-optic based perimeter intrusion detection system can generate alarms within the Remsdaq management software for tamper, cut or climb intrusions, allowing CCTV operators to locate ‘break-in’ or ‘break-out’ activities along a fence installation.